Windows10PS/windows_psv_source/README.md

 # Windows 10 PS Vita Compiled Source

-This repo is for publish the last releases of own Shell/Homebrew called "Windows 10 PSP"
+This repo is for publish the last releases of own Shell/Homebrew called "Windows 10 PS Vita"

 this Shell is avariable for: